-Probably one of the most spectacularly situated of all island villages, Hora, built on the edge of a sheer cliff, adds new meaning to the word breathtaking.
+Probably one of the most spectacularly situated of all island villages, Hora adds new meaning to the word breathtaking.
 Its oldest part, the walled medieval Kastro, is beautifully preserved.
 Will you dare stand on the parapet at Pounta Square and admire the view?
-From there you can stroll to Hora’s other squares.
-Each has its own character and each boasts its own exquisite church and small houses glistening under layers of whitewash.
-Here, you understand the truth of the saying, “small is beautiful”.
+From there, you can stroll to Hora’s other squares.
+Each has its own character, with an exquisite church and small houses glistening under layers of whitewash.
+You understand the truth of the saying “small is beautiful”.

-In the roofed passage to the walled district of Kastro once hung a bell that would ring out every evening to announce the closing of the iron gate.
+In the roofed passage to the walled district of Kastro once hung a bell that would ring out every evening to announce the closing of an iron gate.
 You wouldn’t want to be left outside in those days!
 As though moulded from white clay, the little houses of the Kato Rouga neighbourhood are like sculptures embellished with lively colours.
-Sit down for a longer look and then walk to the Pantanassa church.
-From there you can clearly see the islands of Milos, Sifnos and Kimolos.
+Rest for a longer look and then walk to the Church of Pantanassa.
+From there you can see the islands Milos, Sifnos and Kimolos.

 Above Hora, you’ll think Zorro left his mark

-Above Hora, a striking white path zigzags across the face of the mountain up to a special Folegandros landmark, the church of the Panagia.
-You hesitate, imagining you’ll arrive out of breath, but the walk is surprisingly gentle and short.
+Above Hora, a striking white path zigzags across the face of the mountain, heading up to a special Folegandros landmark, the Church of the Panagia.
+Don’t hesitate, the walk is surprisingly gentle and short.
 And the rewards are great.
-The church is a rare example of Aegean ecclesiastical architecture with three domes.
-Inside there is a portable icon of the Virgin, which on her feast days is carried in procession around all the houses of the island; a moving and impressive spectacle.
+The church is a rare example of Aegean ecclesiastical architecture, with three domes.
+Inside there is a portable icon of the Virgin, which on her feast days is carried in procession around all the houses of the island – a moving and impressive spectacle.
 The views are superb.

 Pristine beaches in spectacular settings

 Whether you walk, take the bus or jump into a caique, you will find Folegandros beaches delightful and photogenic.
 Whatever your choice, fine pebbles or golden sand, you’ll find the water inviting and clear.
 Angali, Agios Georgios, Vardia, Livadaki, Hochlidia, Katergo will become familiar names.
 But remember to take a picnic with you.
-You won’t find a sun lounger, umbrella or iced coffee on these beaches.
-Their beauty alone will be your reward.
+Sun loungers, umbrellas or iced coffees are rarer on Folegandros than elsewhere in the Aegean.
+Their beauty alone is reward enough.